MonashDataFluency/r-intro-2/README.md

-# r-intro-2
+# r-intro-resbazvic2024

-Introduction to R workshop material.
-This is an updated full day workshop.
+Introduction to R workshop material for RezBaz Victoria 2024

-This workshop material uses the `bookdown` R package.
+This workshop material is written in [Quarto](https://quarto.org/).
+You will need to install Quarto, R, and the `tidyverse` R package to build this workshop material.

-To re-build the html and pdf documents and zip file, use:
+To build the html and pdf documents and zip file, use:

 ```
 make